 Additional Resources For Adult Survivors of Childhood Sexual Abuse:

 Wings Foundation A private, not-for-profit agency founded in 1982 to help break the cycle and heal the wounds of childhood sexual abuse.

 Rape, Abuse and Incest National Network The United States’ largest anti-sexual violence organization.

 American Humane Association Ensuring the wellness and well-being of children and animals.
 Unleashing the full potential of the bond between humans and animals to the mutual benefit of both.

 HAVOCA is run by survivors for adult survivors of child abuse.
-We provide support, friendship and advice for any adult whose life has been affected by childhood abuse.
+We provide support, friendship and advice for any adult who’s life has been affected by childhood abuse.